Hayes Pullard

-Hayes Joseph "HP" Pullard III (born April 18, 1992) is an American football coach and former inside linebacker who is currently a defensive assistant for the New York Jets.
+Hayes Joseph "HP" Pullard III (born April 18, 1992) is an American football coach and former linebacker who is currently a defensive assistant for the New York Jets of the National Football League (NFL).
 He was previously a quality control analyst for the USC Trojans, where he played college football.
-He was drafted by the Cleveland Browns in the seventh round of the 2015 NFL Draft, and has played for the Jacksonville Jaguars, Los Angeles Chargers, Arizona Cardinals, and Philadelphia Eagles.
+He was selected by the Cleveland Browns in the seventh round of the 2015 NFL draft, and was also a member of the Jacksonville Jaguars, Los Angeles Chargers, Arizona Cardinals, and Philadelphia Eagles.

 Early life

 Hayes Pullard was born in Inglewood, California, to Hayes Pullard, Jr. and his wife, Sharon Pullard.
 He was one of 10 children.
 His uncle was Robert Pullard, a stand-out pole vaulter at the University of Southern California (USC) from 1971 to 1974.
-His uncle placed third at the 1973 NCAA track and field championships, and fourth in 1974.
+His uncle placed third at the 1973 NCAA University Division Outdoor Track and Field Championships, and fourth in 1974.
 His mother was manager at a bank, and an ordained minister.
 Hayes' father collapsed on September 29, 2008, while playing basketball on his 60th birthday.
 He fell into a coma, and died on October 13, 2008.